Accenture forecast disappoints, shares slip

 Net revenue increased to $7.78 billion from $7.09 billion.

-Analysts had expected a profit of $1.10 per share on revenue of $7.6 billion.
+Analysts had expected a profit of 1.10 cents per share on revenue of $7.6 billion.

 (Reporting By Lehar Maan in Bangalore; Editing by Joyjeet Das)